bfirsh/loom/README.md

 Loom does the stuff Puppet doesn't do well or at all: bootstrapping machines, giving them roles, deploying Puppet code and installing reusable Puppet modules.
 It's useful for both serverless and master/agent Puppet installations.

-It also includes some Fabric tasks for something else that's difficult with Puppet: building and uploading code for apps.
+It also includes some Fabric tasks for building and uploading app code – something that is particularly complex to do with Puppet.

 Install
 -------